-New Directions: Enter the campus by the College Ave (back) entrance which is across from 780 College Ave (NOT the Lancaster Ave/Rt 30 main entrance).
+Directions: Enter the campus by the College Ave (back) entrance which is just opposite from 780 College Ave (NOT the Lancaster Ave/Rt 30 main entrance).
 Stokes Hall is the first building you see on the left as you enter campus.
 You can continue straight or make the first left in front of Stokes Hall to find parking.
 Park in any spot marked FACULTY/STAFF – you cannot park in spaces marked for STUDENTS.

 Support the Festival: We need your contribution to support this ongoing celebration of Yiddish culture, so please send a check made out to Haverford College, with Yiddish Culture Festival written on the check or on an accompanying note to: Haverford College, Advancement Services, 370 Lancaster Ave, Haverford, PA 19041